 Assets acquired and liabilities assumed in connection with both acquisitions have been recorded at their fair values.
 Fair values were determined by management, based, in part on an independent valuation performed by a third party valuation specialist.
 The valuation methods used to determine the fair value of intangible assets included the excess earnings approach for all customer relationships and Latchways technology related intangible assets; the relief from royalty method for the Latchways trade name and Senscient technology related intangible assets; and the cost method for assembled workforce which is included in goodwill for both acquisitions.
 A number of significant assumptions and estimates were involved in the application of these valuation methods, including sales volumes and prices, costs to produce, tax rates, capital spending, discount rates, and working capital changes.
 Cash flow forecasts were generally based on Latchways and Senscient pre-acquisition forecasts coupled with estimated MSA sales synergies.
 Identifiable intangible assets with finite lives are subject to amortization over their estimated useful lives.
 The identifiable intangible assets acquired in the Latchways transaction will be amortized over an estimated amortization period of 15 years.
-The identifiable intangible assets for Senscient include technology and customer-related intangible assets is approximately \$0.7 million in each of the next three years, \$0.5 million in year four and \$0.2 million in year five.
+The identifiable intangible assets for Senscient include technology and customer-related intangibles which will be amortized over ten and five years, respectively.
+Estimated future amortization expense related to Senscient identifiable intangible assets is approximately \$0.7 million in each of the next three years, \$0.5 million in year four and \$0.2 million in year five.
 Estimated future amortization expense related to Latchways identifiable intangible assets is approximately \$4.5 million in each of the next five years.
-Additionally, a step up to fair value of acquired inventory of \$1.6 million was amortized in 2017.
-Estimated future depreciation expense related to Latchways property, plant and equipment is approximately \$0.9 million in each of the next five years.
+Additionally, a step up to fair value of acquired inventory of \$1.6 million was recorded as part of the Latchways purchase price allocation.
+Amortization expense for inventory step up was \$1.4 million in 2016 and the remaining \$0.